 Rich, well-draining soil is best for iris plants.
 Though they like moist soil, too much water can be damaging.
 If you are worried about too much standing water, try planting your irises in raised beds, as this will allow for optimal water drainage.
 Japanese and Louisiana irises can tolerate moist soil and are excellent for areas near ponds.
 Siberian irises prefer acidic, moist soil.

 Temperature and Humidity

 With its wide range of varieties and growing zones, the iris is a hardy plant that can tolerate fluctuations in temperature and humidity.
 As long as the soil is well-draining and they get plenty of water and sunshine, these flowers can thrive in a large variety of gardens.
 Siberian, Bearded, and Japanese irises typically are hardy in USDA zones 3-9; Iris reticulata and Dutch iris are hardy in zones 5-9; and Louisiana iris prefers zones 6-9.

-Because irises prefer rich soil, compost makes a perfect fertilizer.
+Because irises prefer rich soil, compost makes a perfect amendment.
 Loosening the soil in the spring and adding a healthy layer of compost will help give your irises the nutrients they need to grow healthy and lush.

 If you do not have compost, a well-balanced fertilizer for flowers works well.
 Just beware of too much nitrogen, which can lead to rot.
 Because some varieties bloom twice, once early in the season and once later in the season, these varieties will appreciate another dose of fertilizer before their second bloom.